 I had started off my previous post on eating on a budget intending to focus on all the ways you can save money while living in this crazy expensive city.
 Turns out I had a lot to say about food so I had to break this up into two posts!
-Here’s my catch-all post on other ways you can save money in Toronto.
+Here’s my catch-all post on other ways you can save money in Toronto while still living your best life.

 KEEPING YOU AND YOUR WALLET FIT

 I go to Hone Fitness because it’s a super affordable gym with a lot of locations that are convenient to me.
-They have a location that’s a 10 minute walk from my office, and another that’s opening right near my house this summer.
-Membership gets you access to all their locations and they’re always opening more.
+They have a location that’s a 10 minute walk from my office, and another near my house.
+Membership gets you access to all their locations and they’re always opening new ones.

 COST: When I joined it was only $20/mo but I know that they have increased their costs to $15 bi-weekly which is still a great deal.
 There are no additional membership fees and no contracts to be locked into.
 They also tend to do a special offer when they are about to open new locations (recently $12 bi-weekly when they were opening the Bloor/Bathurst location).